One Step You Absolutely Must Take to Reach Your Goals

 Delegate things that take too much time (at home or work)

 Sing at the top of your lungs

 Join a group that focuses on what you care about

 Enjoy a long hug with someone you love

 Take a nap

 Light a candle (lavender and vanilla are particularly relaxing)

 Keep a gratitude journal

-Make a list of things you can do to reduce your stress.
-Pick one to do several times this week.
-And let me know how it goes!
+Make a list of things you can do to reduce your stress & select one to do each week!